dracula/lcd-smartie/README.md

 ![Screenshot](./Skin_Preview.png)

 ## Install
+Download from github
 Place the the Dracula folder into your LCD Smartie Skins subfolder.
 Go to LCD Smartie setup > Miscellaneus > Select Dracula > Apply Enjoy

+## More on LCD Smartie

+- [Forums](https://lcdsmartie.org) - Our forums for help and general discussions.
+- [GitHub](https://github.com/stokie-ant/lcdsmartie-laz) - The active dev branch of the program.
+- [SourceForge](https://lcdsmartie.sourceforge.net/) - Old pages and old dev branch [Freezed].

 ## Team